mansooranis/ram-hackedbeta/README.md

 choose the question that best suits a person's mood.

 ## What we learned
-We learned that everyone in our team should use their strengths and expertise to make the project successfully realized.
+We learnt how to make the most out of everyones strengths and weaknesses to successfully realize the project.
+As it was our first time machine learning and web development, some of us learnt how to incorporate machine learning in an efficient manner, while others learnt how to create a complex web interface for users to interact with.
-Some of us are first contact with machine learning and web production.
-We are proud that we can produce such a project, but also
+We are proud that we could produce such a project while realizing how important it is to never stop learning.

 ## What's next for HelpIt?
 We plan on adding more emotions, questions, and a few tips on where you can get started to lead a